 We are doing a few things to prepare for Fall.
 None of these things are out of the ordinary for us.
 They are actions that I’ve been advocating for years.
 Although I must say that we’ve loosened the reigns a bit recently.
 Our frugal muscles have become droopy, and it’s time to exercise.
 Here is what I plan to do in the upcoming months.

 - Tightening up the Master Budget.
 Since we eliminated a majority of our spending due to the lock-down, I have found that over the past year, I have loosened significantly the reigns on spending buckets that would usually have tightly closed lids.
 The savings we received from cancelling subscriptions, gym memberships, and most importantly, international travel trips has given me a lot of leeway with home and lifestyle improvements.
 Now, it is time to tighten the purse strings once more.
-If you need a refresher on mastering a budget, you can refer to my free course here.
 Don’t let any stone go unturned.
 You can create monthly frugal challenges to make the saving more fun.
 Here’s a few of mine.

 - Growing My Wealth.
 I like to assign every dollar a job.
 This means that my money must work for me to grow my wealth.
 If I do not spend money, I have to either place it in an investment or put it where it can grow.
 Since my goal is to repay my student loans soon, I did not want to tie up all of my money in investments.
 Doing so would make me a slave to current market conditions and the worst that could happen would be a down-turn in the market when the student loan repayment resumes.
 Instead, I decided to place my money in a Marcus High Yield Savings Account.
 Find out how a Marcus High Yield Savings Account can help you reach your short term goals.
 If you’d like to sign up, my referral link here will give you a 0.2% APY increase on the current rate.